fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 - Within the `dataMarker` object use the `type` attribute to define the type of the marker as `flag`.

-- Within the `dataMarker` object use the `value` attribute to define the y-axis label.
+- Within the `dataMarker` object use the `value` attribute to specify the y-axis label on which the data marker will be applied.

 - Within the `dataMarker` object use the `identifier` attribute to set the character to be displayed within the marker.